esterpantaleo/etymology/docs/test.md

 <a name="module_APP..renderAncestorsGraphPage"></a>

 ### APP~renderAncestorsGraphPage()
-Render the Graph of Ancestors
+Renders the Graph of Ancestors.

 **Kind**: inner method of [<code>APP</code>](#module_APP)
 **Params**: <code>Object.&lt;EtymologyEntry&gt;</code> etymologyEntries
 <a name="module_APP..renderDisambiguationGraphPage"></a>

 ### APP~renderDisambiguationGraphPage()
-Render the Disambiguation Graph
+Renders the Disambiguation Graph.

 **Kind**: inner method of [<code>APP</code>](#module_APP)
 **Params**: <code>Object.&lt;EtymologyEntry&gt;</code> etymologyEntries
 <a name="module_APP..renderDescendantsGraphInLanguage"></a>

 ### APP~renderDescendantsGraphInLanguage()
-Render the Graph of Descendants in a specified language
+Renders the Graph of Descendants in a specified language.

 **Kind**: inner method of [<code>APP</code>](#module_APP)
 **Params**: <code>Graph</code> g - a Graph with all descendants in all languages